learn-co-curriculum/dsc-exploring-and-transforming-json-schemas-lab/README.md

 ## Objectives
 You will be able to:
-* Explore unknown JSON schemas
+* Use the JSON module to load and parse JSON documents
-* Access and manipulate data inside a JSON file
+* Load and explore unknown JSON schemas
-* Convert JSON to alternative data formats
+* Convert JSON to a pandas dataframe

 ## Loading the JSON file

-Load the data from the file disease_data.json.
+Load the data from the file `disease_data.json`.

 ```python